 If you fancy going for a walk, the advice remains to avoid popular spots which risk becoming too busy.
 Lucky for you, Wales is teeming with options, with plenty of smaller country parks and nature reserves just waiting for you to discover them.
 The Llanelli Wetland Centre is working hard for a phased reopening with timed ticketing and restricted entry to buildings.
-Many of our country parks - like Gnoll Estate Country Park, Pembrey Country Park and Margam Country Park - are open for local visitors - but toilets and cafés remained closed.
-Please check before travelling.
+Many of our country parks - like Gnoll Estate Country Park, Pembrey Country Park and Margam Country Park - Please check before travelling.

 Cadw oversees many of our historic houses and castles, and is working hard on plans to reopen unstaffed monuments in a safe and controlled way — and will do so when time is right.
 In the meantime take a look at this excellent set of resources for virtual visits on the Cadw website.

 National Museums of Wales will reopen the outdoor grounds at St Fagans National Museum of History several days a week from the beginning of August.
 Its six other national museums will open at a later date, which is yet to be finalised.
 Cardiff Castle's grounds have reopened to locals with a range of distancing measures in place to keep people safe.

 As gathering in person wasn’t possible, many of our events took their offerings online.
 Hay Festival 2020 had their first online digital festival, where thousands of people from across the world accessed talks and workshops.
 Tafwyl also went digital, streaming live performances from bands and artists from Cardiff Castle (socially distanced, of course).
 As well as festivals, many workshops moved to online models.
 Ty Newydd (the writer’s centre of Literature Wales) launched its first Ty Newydd virtual programme, featuring smaller taster sessions and short courses.